A Property Owners Liability: Injuries on the Property and What Needs to be Proven

 Have you ever been injured while on a public or private property?
 If so, you may find the following information valuable in determining your legal rights against the owner of the property where you were injured.
-As with all of our blog postings, the following information is only intended to provide general information and is not conclusive or in no way guarantees liability or results in a premises liability case.
+As with all of our blog postings, the following information is only intended to provide general information and in no way guarantees liability or results in a liability case.

-More broadly, an owner’s duty to use ordinary care may include a duty to make reasonable inspections of the premises to guard against possible dangers, to make the property reasonably safe for intended or foreseeable users and uses, and to warn of latent or concealed dangers.
-Beauchamp v Los Gatos Golf Course (1969) 273 CA2d 20, 27, 77 CR 914, 919.
+More broadly, an owner’s duty to use ordinary care may include a duty to make reasonable inspections of the premises to guard against possible dangers, to make the property reasonably safe for foreseeable users, and to warn of hidden dangers.
+Beauchamp v.
+Los Gatos Golf Course (1969) 273 CA2d 20, 27, 77 CR 914, 919.

 In certain situations, an owner must act affirmatively to protect visitors² and employees from the wrongful conduct of other visitors.
-See Ann M. v Pacific Plaza Shopping Ctr.
+Ann M. v.
+Pacific Plaza Shopping Ctr.
 (1993) 6 C4th 666, 674, 25 CR2d 137.

 Therefore, it is more difficult to hold an owner liable for criminal acts of third parties than their own negligence or unreasonable conduct.

-In most circumstances, the case will turn on whether there is a dangerous condition on the property and whether on the property owner is on notice of this condition.
-Notice can come in several forms: Actual or Constructive.
+In most circumstances, the case will turn on whether there is a dangerous condition on the property and whether the property owner is on notice of this condition.
+Notice can come in two forms: actual or constructive.
 You can find a more in depth discussion in a separate blog to come.